Areas of Study:

 ENGLISH: Chinese History & Culture, Development Studies, Ecology/Environmental Science, Economics/Business, Law & Society, and some for Political Science.
 Here are the most recent lists of English taught courses.

 CHINESE: Astronomy, Biology, Biotechnology, Business Administration, Chemistry, Chinese Language & Literature, Communications, Computer Science, Economics, Finance, Fine Arts, Geography, History, International Economics & Trade, Management, Math, Museum Studies, Philosophy, Physical Education (Kines), Physics, Psychology, Public Administration (political science), Resource Environment & Urban, Rural Planning, Sociology and Statistics.

 Students can choose to study Mandarin (beginner to advanced) through BNU's College of Chinese Language & Culture.
 Chinese 205 and/or 207 are still recommended before entering this program.
-The courses for this program are here.

 Students at BNU must take between 3-5 courses per semester, with all courses within one particular school or department, with the exception of one Chinese language course (optional).
 Course registration occurs on arrival at BNU.

 The academic year is divided into two semesters.

 - First Semester runs from early September to mid-January

 - Second Semester runs from mid-February to late June (or mid-July for students not in the Chinese language program)